- Home

 Q. Can chaperones or siblings come to the animal presentation?

 Sorry, parent chaperones and siblings are not permitted to attend the classroom presentation.
 We know this may disappoint some families, so we'd like to explain our reasons.
 First and foremost, we want to ensure that the focus is on the students who are here for an educational (and fun) experience.
-We have found that the presence of parents and siblings can create unintentional disruptions (adult side conversations, cell phones, parents not always demonstrating positive attitudes towards specific animals, etc) and restricting the classroom presentation to the normal learning group tends to provide a better quality experience for the class.
+We have found that the presence of parents and siblings can create unintentional disruptions (adult side conversations, cell phones, parents not always demonstrating positive attitudes towards specific animals, seeking photos, etc) and restricting the classroom presentation to the normal learning group tends to provide a better quality experience for the class.
 We have also heard your feedback that including parents when our fire code limits may not make it possible for ALL of them to attend puts teachers in an awkward position in determining which parents can go in with their child and which must wait outside.
 We agree that the last thing teachers need on an already stressful field trip is added stress.
 So, let us be the "bad guy" - no parents or siblings in the classroom presentation is now our policy.

 Q. How and when do I pay for my field trip?